CePeU/MarkdownToFoundry/README.md

 lead to two Foundry pages having the same Obsidian UUID if they are exported twice to different locations in Foundry (Folder/Journal)

 ***

+## Other Functions

+### Templater
+The plugin allows for calling a function to generate a 16 character id which will work with foundry.
+The id to call this is "createfoundryId" or you us CTRL+P and use MarkdownToFoundryVTT: generate foundry ID.
+You can use this function with templater to create the Obsidian UUID during usage of templater.
+You can also use it to generate a secretID if you need it for any reason.
+(TODO: make a templater example)

+***

 ## API Documentation

 - Obsidian: [https://github.com/obsidianmd/obsidian-api](https://github.com/obsidianmd/obsidian-api)